Voilà

 • Production: as a standalone application, by specifying a Jupyter Notebook via the Notebook parameter.

-Select a template
+Add a template

 Voilà uses nbconvert to convert Jupyter notebooks into an HTML dashboard. nbconvert has a rich templating system that allows to customize the way in which the notebook is converted into HTML.
-There are six templates pre-installed in the app, which can be selected in production mode via the Template parameter:

 Note

-A new template, say mytemplate, can be selected in production mode by setting the Configuration parameter: template=mytemplate.
+The template can be selected in production mode by setting the Configuration parameter: template=mytemplate.

 Add multiple settings